 Prior to any work commencing, a consultation will be required to evaluate each individual case.
 The consultation will comprise of an evaluation of overall health of the mouth/ dental records, x-rays and impressions of your gums & teeth.
 The impressions are also taken for the temporary denture to be placed on after the first procedure.
 The aim of doing these such things will determine the placement of the implants as well as the quality and quantity of the bone.
 A costing will be established in this consultation that encompasses a treatment plan also.

-The first procedure involves placing the implants in the jawbone by making incisions in the gums where established in the initial consultation.
-The implants are drilled into the bone securely and the incision in then stitched up.
-The temporary denture is then put in placed in a way that causes no direct pressure on the implants.
+The first procedure involves placing the dental implants in the jawbone by making incisions in the gums where established in the initial consultation.
+The dental implants are drilled into the bone securely and the incision in then stitched up.
+The temporary denture is then put in placed in a way that causes no direct pressure on the dental implants.
 Often a soft denture reline is required to take the pressure off the gums.

-The second procedure timing is dependent on whether the implants were placed on the lower jawbone (3-4 months later) or the upper (5-6 months later).
+The second procedure timing is dependent on whether the dental implants were placed on the lower jawbone (3-4 months later) or the upper (5-6 months later).
 During this period, Osseointegration happens whereby the bone and implants are biologically fused together.